linpengcheng/PurefunctionPipelineDataflow/README.md

   result = scheduler_operations_research_strategy(warehouse, various_workshop_inflow_outflow)

-  This function decomposes the task into a dynamic tree Gantt chart (s=vt equation fractal system) according to the resource conditions, and then heterogeneous parallel computing until the end.
+  This function decomposes the task into a dynamic tree Gantt chart (s=vt equation fractal system) according to the resource conditions, and then heterogeneous parallel computing forms a parallel dataflow, which is like a rushing river system. until the end.

   ```